 There is absolutely no doubt that a good straddle is the key to not only making moves look pretty but also unlocking moves that are more advanced.
 The straddle is also a great starting point for when you start deadlift anything on the ground.
-So for example, when you are going for a deadlift headstand or handstand a good straddle can unlock this a lot quicker for you.
-Also let’s face it, seeing something on silks with a narrow straddle isn’t particularly pretty so the wider your straddle the prettier it is.
+So for example, when your goal is a deadlift headstand or handstand a good straddle can unlock this skill a lot quicker for you.
+Also, let’s face it, seeing something on silks with a narrow straddle isn’t particularly pretty so the wider your straddle the prettier it is.
 But how do you actually get a nice flexible straddle?

 Stretch those middles, hamstrings & Quads

 One of the key things is to make sure you are stretching those hamstrings and quads regularly, because the tighter they are the narrower your straddle will be.
 Even if you just spend a few minutes working on your pike folds that will benefit you.

 While there’s no doubt middles are tough and not particularly pleasant to train, they will help improve your straddle so the sooner you can start working on them the sooner you’ll see the benefits.

 Lock those Knees

 One of the common mistakes that I see regularly is something called micro bends; where you think your leg is fully locked out but there’s a slight bend around the knee cap.
 This is common in beginner and intermediate students because it takes a combination of strength and flex.
 You also need to be very relaxed in whatever you’re doing on the equipment so your brain has the capacity to even think about that extra little push in those knee caps.
 I myself found I didn’t get rid of those micro bends until about 2 years of training so don’t give up, just start thinking about them and over time you’ll get there.

 One way to get there sooner is to sit in your straddle and place weights directly on your knee caps.
 Go gentle though, with no more than 1kg to start with and as it starts getting easier you can add more.